 Number for the NPSL have come not just from a former prospective team who was looking at joining the NPSL this year, but can also be confirmed by reading Dennis Crowley's fantastic recent piece about planning for a second season of expenses at Kingston Stockade, which you can read by clicking Here.

-The UPSL and CLS USA graciously shared with me their numbers for the year of 2017.
-That means the price of joining and maintaining a membership in three of the four 'National Amateur Leagues' has been confirmed by valid sources.
+The UPSL graciously shared with me their numbers for the year of 2017.
+That means the price of joining and maintaining a membership in two of the three 'National Amateur Leagues' has been confirmed by valid sources.
 Now, on to some pros and cons.

 As you can see, there are some significant difference between the leagues, especially in terms of cost.
 A few other things to consider in detail are both on and off these lists.